Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/07_contribution.md

     -   Once submitted, the issue will be visible to the community, and the project maintainers will review and address it as appropriate.
 2.  **Email**:

-    -   If you prefer a more direct approach or have feedback that you'd like to keep private, you can send an email to [rfc_format@microquake.ai](mailto:rfc_format@microquake.ai).
+    -   If you prefer a more direct approach or have feedback that you'd like to keep private, you can email [rfc_format@microquake.ai](mailto:rfc_format@microquake.ai).
     -   Please provide a clear subject line relevant to your feedback to ensure swift handling of your email.
     -   While we appreciate all feedback, do note that due to the volume of emails, it might take some time before you receive a response.